South Asia·India·Updated May 3, 2026

 What scams target tourists in Jodhpur?

-The most frequently reported tourist scams in Jodhpur are Rickshaw Tout to Commission Shop, Fake Government Tourist Office, Opium Offer or Drug Setup, with 3 classified as high severity.
+The most frequently reported tourist scams in Jodhpur are Fake Jodhpur Guesthouse and Haveli Booking Site, Opium Offer or Drug Setup, Rickshaw Tout to Commission Shop, with 2 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Kandy and Mumbai.
+Similar patterns are also documented in Kandy and Kochi.

 Are taxis safe in Jodhpur?